 The 1980s, for all intents and purposes, should be wholly shunned.
 Besides Ronald Reagan, what did they give us?
 Parachute pants.
 Mullets.
 Jeweled gloves sold one at a time.
 Keyboard rock.
-(Hurrlllummmpph.)
+(Hurrllummpph.)
 That was me throwing up in my ice bucket.
-Good thing my buddy Shawn bought me whisky “stones” for my birthday.
+Good thing my buddy Shawn bought me whisky stones for my birthday.

-In 1988, when the United Distillers and Vintners decided to follow a popular culture-type scheme and market the “Classic Malts of Scotland” (of which there were six—Cragganmore being one of them), we were nearing the end of the decade and unbeknownst to most (except me, of course), we were about to see “pop” music go somewhat into hibernation so that we could be visited by a welcomed alternative.
-Yes, the pun was intended.
-Nirvana, Soundgarden, Pearl Jam.
-These guys saved us.
-They helped Americans resolve and forget Milli Vanilli and reminded us, somewhat, of the good stuff.
-We could hear “For Those About To Rock We Salute You” playing in their souls… at least until “Grunge” became an official style section in JC Penney catalogs.
+In 1988, when the United Distillers and Vintners decided to follow a popular culture-influenced scheme and market the “Classic Malts of Scotland” (of which there were six—Cragganmore being one of them), we were nearing the end of the decade.
+Unbeknownst to most (except me, of course), we were about to see pop music go somewhat into hibernation so that we could be visited by a welcomed alternative.
+Yes, the pun was intentional.
+Nirvana, Soundgarden, Pearl Jam—these guys saved us.
+They helped Americans resolve their tortured Milli Vanilli spirits and reminded us, in their way, of what could be.
+We could hear “For Those About to Rock We Salute You” playing in their souls until Grunge became an official style selection in JC Penney catalogs.
+(I remember hearing this as one of the reasons behind Kurt Cobain’s suicide.)
 Once again, pop culture had claimed another victim.
 And then, without warning, the demon stirred to life again, tilling, cultivating, and harvesting the automaton-producing soil with souls of performers like Justin Bieber, Jennifer Lopez, and “American Idol” contestants.
 Where’s my bucket?
 (Huurrrllmmpphh.)

-Now, before I get too far into this rant and throw up again, let us ponder Cragganmore.
+Before I get too far into this rant and throw up again, let us ponder Cragganmore.
 Not necessarily a well-known whisky, it did have its day in the limelight.
-And I must say that for all that the 80s got wrong, Cragganmore is something the generation managed to choose with wisdom.
-When the rest of the world of alcohol was straying toward the siren call of pop-culture, devising useless candy waters like Zima, light beers, and wine coolers, the “Classic Malts” were a light in a dark place.
-When a consumer walked the aisles of the local IGA grocer in search of hope, Cragganmore, Lagavulin, Dalwhinnie, Talisker, Oban, and Glenkinchie (which if you’ve read my Glenkinchie reviews, you’d know that they probably should have dropped this one and just made it the “Five Classic Malts”) shone brightly.
+And for all that the 80s got wrong, Cragganmore is something the generation managed to choose with wisdom.
+When the rest of the world of alcohol was straying toward the siren call of pop culture, devising useless candy waters like Zima, light beers, and wine coolers, the “Classic Malts” were a light in a dark place.
+When a consumer walked the aisles of the local IGA grocer in search of hope, Cragganmore, Lagavulin, Dalwhinnie, Talisker, Oban, and Glenkinchie (which, if you’ve read my Glenkinchie reviews, you’d know that they probably should have made it the “Five Classic Malts”) shone brightly.

 The finish survives (but not like Gloria Gaynor).
-I thought it was a bit peppery and gruff.
+It was a bit peppery and gruff.
 I don’t use pepper on anything, but this was okay.
 It’s more of a “The Who” than “The Rolling Stones.”

 So what lesson have we learned today, class?
-As Nancy Reagan said so well, when it comes to the 80s, just say “no.” When it comes to the Cragganmore 12 year old edition, give thanks that the Scots didn’t lose their minds completely during the eighties and then just say “yes” to this whisky.
+As Nancy Reagan said so well, when it comes to the 80s, “Just say no.” When it comes to the Cragganmore 12, give thanks that the Scots didn’t lose their minds entirely during the 80s and then just say yes to this whisky.